EV Charger Installation Brisbane

 Ocular LTE plus wall charger

-Martel can specify and supply an EV charger from one of our trusted suppliers.
+Martel can supply an EV charger from one of our trusted suppliers.
 We typically recommend using systems from Ocular Charging.

-Ocular provides state-of-the-art single-phase and three-phase chargers that are compatible with most makes and models of EV.
-Their latest products include LTE connectivity and smart solar charging integrations, which allows you to control and monitor your charging stations from the smartphone app.
+Ocular provides state-of-the-art single-phase and 3 phase chargers that are compatible with most makes and models of EV.
+Their latest products include LTE connectivity and smart solar charging integrations.
+This allows you to control and monitor your charging status from a smartphone app.

 Single Phase EV Charger Installation Brisbane